amendelson/usc-data-2020/week12/README.md

 **6. Label o'clock**

-To add labels to the map, select Properties>Labels and fill in the dialog box.
+To add labels to the map, select Properties>Labels [you may need to specify Single Labels] and fill in the dialog box.
 Here I am adding a NAME label to each county, using Arial font, Italic style at a size of 11 points and with the color set to a HEX value of #4c4c4c for a dark gray:

 ![](http://paldhous.github.io/NICAR/2015/img/qgis_14.jpg)